ghostbuster91/nvim-metals-tvp-neotree/README.md

 Known issues:

 - Modules have to be compiled first otherwise you will get no results.
-  Toggling an uncompiled module triggers the compilation, but results are not reported.
+  Toggling a non-compiled module triggers the compilation, but results are not reported.
   Once the module was compiled, toggling it once again should work.
   This does not work on metals 1.2.0.
 See [#6023](https://github.com/scalameta/metals/issues/6029) for details.